TOTAL PRICE: Complete the form to calculate price

 Most guests at Yenkangkanes have come to observe Waigeo’s famed Wilson’s Bird of Paradise, but there’s good snorkeling available and the walk to Saporkren village along the beach at low tide reveals three strongly flowing springs of beautifully cool fresh water.

 Birds of Paradise

 Both Wilson’s and the Red Bird of Paradise can be seen near Yenkangkanes.
-Tours leave before dawn at around 4.00am and cost IDR 100,000 for the Red and IDR 200,000 for the Wilson’s Bird of Paradise.
+Tours leave before dawn at around 4.00am and cost IDR 200,000 per person for the Red and IDR 200,000 per person for the Wilson’s Bird of Paradise.
+(So IDR 400,000 per person if you want to see both in one trip.)
 See Benny Mambrasar’s Bird of Paradise guide page for more information.

 Yenkangkanes offers good snorkeling (bring your own gear) over seagrass rich with fish and the reef that clothes the drop off beyond the seagrass beds.
 Dolphins frequently cruise the drop off in front of the homestay.
 The nearby village of Saporkren has great snorkelling too, especially over the colourful corals around the jetty that extends into Kabui Bay on the western side of the village.
 There’s good snorkelling beneath Saporkren’s main jetty too.

 A day long snorkeling tour is available.
 The trip takes snorkelers to Kabui Bay, Urai Island, Batu Lima, Kri Island and Manta point.
 The tour costs IDR 2,000,000 and the cost may be shared among the boat passengers.